AdaCore/gnatstudio/docs/users_guide/vcs.rst

     The file contains conflicts from a previous update operation.

 *Log*

-  This column indicates whether a revision log exists for this file.
+  Indicates whether a revision log exists for this file.

 *Activity*
   The name of the activity the file belongs to.
 See :ref:`The_VCS_Activities` for more details.

 *Working rev.*

   Indicates the version of the local file.

 *Head rev.*

   Indicates the most recent version of the file in the repository.

-The VCS Explorer supports multiple selections.
-To select a single line, left-click on it.
-To select a range of lines, select the first line, then hold the :kbd:`Shift` key and select the last line.
-To add or remove single columns from the selection, hold the :kbd:`Control` key and left-click on the columns you want to select or deselect.
-You can also select files having the same status using the `Select files same status` menu entry.
+The :guilabel:`VCS Explorer` supports multiple selections.
+To select a single file, left-click on it.
+To select a range of files, select the first, then hold the :kbd:`Shift` key and select the last.
+To add or remove single columns from the selection, hold the :kbd:`Control` key and left-click on the columns you want to select or remove.
+You can also select files having the same status using the :guilabel:`Select files same status` menu entry.
 See :ref:`The_Version_Control_Contextual_Menu`.

 .. index:: interactive search

-The explorer also provides an :ref:`interactive search <Interactive_Search>` capability allowing you to quickly look for a given file name.
+The explorer also provides an :ref:`interactive search
+<Interactive_Search>` capability allowing you to quickly look for a given
+file name.
 The default key to start an interactive search is :kbd:`Ctrl-i`.

-You can bring up the VCS contextual menu from the VCS explorer by left-clicking on a selection or single line.
+You can bring up the VCS contextual menu from the :guilabel:`VCS Explorer` by left-clicking on a selection or single line.
+See :ref:`The_Version_Control_Contextual_Menu`.
-:ref:`The_Version_Control_Contextual_Menu`.

 .. _VCS_Activities: